Clark Aldrich Designs LLC (and www.ShortSims.com) works with corporate, military, academic, and non-profit organizations in two areas:

 Clark Aldrich Designs LLC was founded by Clark Aldrich.

-Clients include Cisco, Microsoft, Motorola, Department of Defense, Center for Army Leadership, Harvard Business School Publishing, HP, Shell, GM, UPS, McDonald's, and World Anti-Doping Agency.
+Clients include Cisco, Microsoft, KPMG, Department of Defense, Center for Army Leadership, Harvard Business Publishing, HP, Shell, GM, UPS, ETS, Bill & Melinda Gates Foundation, Sears, McDonald's, and World Anti-Doping Agency.

 Speaking Appearances and Media Coverage